bhaveshjain1612/Car-Resale-Analysis-and-Prediction/README.md

 ### Cleaning
 The data was in a rather unclean staet with lots unwanted features and null values.<br>
 First the percentage of null values was seen for each feature.<br>
 The _new-price_ column was 50% missing so i went ahead and dropped it completely.
-For the rest of the null values, simply tjose observations were droppped.
+For the rest of the null values, simply those observations were dropped.<br>
 Given below is a feature wise process of waht was done to clean the data:- <br>
 #### Source.
 Name
 > This column is basically the source from where this data was taken thus making it irrelevant to our final outcome.
 This column was dropped